tombenke/parc/tutorial/README.md

 They makes possible to match specific literal values, that are single characters or strings.

+The `Str(s string)` parser matches a fixed string literal value given as parameter, with the target string exactly one time.

 The `Chr(s string)` matches a single character.
 The parameter must be a one-character-long string.

 Run [the Char example](Char/Char.go): `go run tutorial/Char/Char.go`: